Treats cancer, including leukemia and lymphomas, and nephrotic syndrome.

 When This Medicine Should Not Be Used

 This medicine is not right for everyone.
-Do not use it if you have had an allergic reaction to cyclophosphamide, or if you are pregnant or breastfeeding.
+You should not receive it if you have had an allergic reaction to cyclophosphamide, or if you are pregnant or breastfeeding.

 How to Use This Medicine